ahstram/al3c/README.md

 |___________|

 </pre>
-No modification is necessary to the al3c binary-- it is readily available from the above download links.
+No modification is necessary to the al3c binary-- it is readily available in the git repository.
 We are therefore most concerned with creating the shared library which will, at the very minimum, specify the:

 - parameter space
 - prior distribution